SELF-Technology/self-chain-public/docs/index.md

 ### The Future: SELF DAO

-In the future, we'll be creating **SELF DAO** to govern the secure aspects too, ensuring there are no central elements of control for the entire project.
-Every decision, every upgrade, every change - voted on by the community.
+In the future, we'll be creating **SELF DAO** to progressively decentralize governance, including oversight of security-critical components.
+This will ensure community control over the entire project.
+Every major decision, upgrade, and change will be voted on by the community.

 ## The Technical Revolution